jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 In this work, we will focus on web interfaces.
 Numerous @rdf interfaces exist, a data owner could choose to expose all data in a compressed format, use a @sparql endpoint, use @tpf~@bib:tpf, etc.
 Another possibility, is to group @rdf triples together in different @http documents and provide an interface that links those documents together accordingly.
-This essentially created an endpoint following the REST architecture. //cite REST
+This essentially creates an endpoint following the REST architecture. //cite REST

 // Interfaces differentiate in more areas than just client/ server load.
 // Each interface can be classified as either a domain-specific interface or a domain-agnostic interface.